Handling Child Support Concerns

 In North Carolina, child support is determined using the child support calculator.
 It determines many factors, including the average monthly gross income each parent, child care expenses, and health insurance costs.
 A child support attorney can ensure that child support is accurately calculated, request a deviation from the guideline amount, and assist through the modification process.

-To schedule an initial consultation with a Durham child support lawyer, contact the law office of Milam & Idol PLLC today.
+To schedule an initial consultation regarding child support questions and concerns, contact attorney Martha New Milam of Milam & Idol PLLC in Durham today.

 North Carolina Child Support Guidelines